Wrongful Death Lawsuit Against West Palm Beach Nursing Home That Kept Patients in Rooms Without Air Conditioning or Fans After Hurricane Irma

 Let Us Help You Today

 If your family member’s death was the result of negligence, you may be able to recover damages in a wrongful death lawsuit, even if the family member was elderly.
-Contact Palm Beach County wrongful death attorney Scott Smith for a consultation.
+Contact Palm Beach County wrongful death attorneys at Smith & Ball Injury Law for a consultation.